 - Weight: 13.6 pounds

 - Dimensions: 6.3 x 6.3 x 12.6 inches

-Size, Price and Popularity
+Size, Price, and Popularity

 Although their dimensions are slightly different, both the Badger 5 and the Badger 500 are quite small.
 They are some of the smallest disposals on the market.
 This makes them fit easily beneath the sink in even fairly tight kitchen designs.
 They are also very affordable.
-The combination of small size and low price point help make them two of the most popular disposals on the market.
+The combination of small size and low price points help make them two of the most popular disposals on the market.